K-minutti/Helsana-STARTHACK21/README.md

 Just write us at Discord

 ### Prize
-Let the participants know what will be expecting the winning Team!
+PlayStation5 for the winning team!